-ChexSystems helps banks decide whether or not to open a checking account for a new customer.
+ChexSystems is a consumer reporting agency that helps banks decide whether to open a checking account for a new customer.
+They provide information for banks and credit unions much like the credit bureaus: Equifax, Experian, and TransUnion.
 However, there are some differences in the way they maintain and report data.

 This means you have access to your ChexSystems report in much the same manner as you can access the credit reports from the three major credit bureaus.
 If you’ve had problems opening a bank account, it may be wise for you to order your ChexSystems report to see what’s listed.

 - Over 40,000 fee-free ATMs

 - Up to $300 sign-up bonus with direct deposit

 - No minimum opening deposit